- Levels of Spinal Cord Injuries

 - L4 – L5 and L5 – S1: are the most likely to herniate (a.k.a., herniated disc, bulging disk, compressed disk, herniated intervertebral disk, herniated nucleus pulposus, prolapsed disk, ruptured disk, slipped disk).
 The effects of this can cause pain and numbness that can radiate through the leg and extend down to the feet (sciatica).

 - S1-S5: are the five bones that fit between the two hipbones connecting the spine to the pelvis.

 Schedule a FREE Case Review Appointment

-If you or a loved one to suffered a spinal cord injury, it is important to discuss your case with an experienced Illinois Brain Injury attorney & IL spinal injury lawyer.
-Cullotta Law Offices 847-651-7191 have a proven track record in dealing with spinal cord injury cases, whether the cause was an car accident or other serious accident as a result of someone else’s negligence/wrong doing.
+If you or a loved one suffer a spinal cord injury, it is important to discuss your case with an experienced Illinois Brain Injury attorney & IL spinal injury lawyer.
+Cullotta Law Office has a proven track record in serious injury from auto accidents or other serious accidents as a result of someone else’s wrongdoing.

 Call 847-651-7191 or contact us online today to schedule your free consultation.